mikekeith52/AllStatesForecast/README.md

 # Scaled Forecasting with Python

+*Please see the [scalecast project](https://github.com/mikekeith52/scalecast) for an updated and more dynamic version of the Forecaster module.*

 Builds the Forecaster object to create easily accessed forecasts for many time series

 ## Scenario